jimbateson/jamesbateson.co.uk/src/articles/5-html-elements-and-a-partridge-in-a-dis-pear-tree.md

 </select>
 ```

-When a person changes the option of the select, the value of it then becomes the new options value, nice!
+When a person changes the option of the select, the value of it then becomes the value of the new option, nice!
 All browsers support this control and [assistive technology support](https://a11ysupport.io/tech/html/select_element) is strong too.
-With screen readers announcing the control accessible name (our label in this example), how to open the select menu, the list of options, and then the value when selected.
+Screen readers annonce the control's accessible name (our label in this example), how to open the select menu, the list of options, and then the value when selected.

 For what is an important interaction for many products, it's surprising how many custom-built 'select' controls there are in the wild.
 This normally comes down to a few reasons, all fairly related to each other:

-* The design has come through and included other elements than text in the select options (checkboxes, images, mutli-select functionality)
+* The design has come through and included other elements than text in the select options (checkboxes, images, multi-select functionality)
 * Select controls can be notoriously difficult to style, even more so the options
-* Rendering inconsistencies between browsers/OS - although the functionality remains consistent, a select and it's states can look very different from one browser to another and especially with their options showing
+* Rendering inconsistencies between browsers/OS - although the functionality remains consistent, a select and its states can look very different from one browser to another and especially with their options showing

 ### Why not 'fake' a select though?

 It is of course possible to build something that looks and behaves like a select with other elements and a sprinkle of JavaScript and ARIA.
-It's also possible to make this into a robust and accessible solution, for example [Julie Grundy's article](https://24ways.org/2019/making-a-better-custom-select-element/) from 24 WAYS.
-This example uses semantic HTML and is careful in it's usage of ARIA.
+It's also possible to make this into a robust and accessible solution, for example, [Julie Grundy's article](https://24ways.org/2019/making-a-better-custom-select-element/) from 24 WAYS.
+This example uses semantic HTML and is careful in its usage of ARIA.

-Whilst it may be do-able, let's consider a few reasons it might still be better to to suggest and use the native `<select>`.
+Whilst it may be doable, let's consider a few reasons it might still be better to suggest and use the native `<select>`.

 #### Future developer readability

 Whilst a more custom and complex approach may make sense to one developer who has followed an example/tutorial to build the component.
-A developer picking up bugs/changes/feature requests in the future may not have as good of an understand around how all the elements have been setup and what their roles are supposed to be.
+A developer picking up bugs/changes/feature requests in the future may not have as good of an understanding around how all the elements have been set up and what their roles are supposed to be.

 Although this could be solved with sufficient documentation, it's still extra work for somebody else to get up to speed with.

 #### Misconfiguration

-When using ARIA to change an elements role and improve assistive technology communication, it can often require very specific roles to be included in parent/child element relationships.
-If misconfigured, not only will the whole component not announce correctly, but it's breaking accessibility and might actually cause more problems than it was used to solve!
+When using ARIA to add a role to an element to try and improve assistive technology communication, it can often require very specific roles to be included in parent/child element relationships.
+If misconfigured, not only will the whole component not announce correctly, but it's breaking accessibility and might cause more problems than it was used to solve!

-The more complex and ARIA heavy these custom components are—a custom select being a good example of one that could with enough features—the more chance of this misconfiguring happening, especially in relation to the previous point of somebody with less understanding picking up changes.
+The more complex and ARIA-heavy these custom components are—a custom select being a good example of one that could with enough features—the more chance of this misconfiguring happening, especially concerning the previous point of somebody with less understanding picking up changes.

 #### Communicate with design—'shift left'

-Many accessibility issues can be solved at the design phase.
+Many accessibility issues can be solved during the design phase.
 The barriers we create are designed in, and the more we can shift the conversation and responsibility of accessibility to earlier in the product lifecycle, the better (often referred to as shifting left).

 Constant and efficient communication between designers and developers can play a huge part in this.
-During sessions such as desgn to dev handover, or [accessibility annotation pairing](https://www.figma.com/community/file/953682768192596304), it could be a great time to have a conversation around how a certian component design might lead to extra complexity, and suggesting that the use of a native HTML element might be better, to see if that could fit into the design.
+During sessions such as design to dev handover, or [accessibility annotation pairing](https://www.figma.com/community/file/953682768192596304), it could be a great time to have a conversation about how a certain component design might lead to extra complexity, and suggest that the use of a native HTML element might be better, to see if that could fit into the design.

-Not only could this help educate a designer when it comes to semantics and accessibility considerations for future work, but also stop accessibility issues getting to development, or worse further down the line, when fixes/changes become much more expensive or even worse end up affecting user groups in production.
+Not only could this help educate a designer when it comes to semantics and accessibility considerations for future work, but also stop accessibility issues from getting to development, or worse further down the line, when fixes/changes become much more expensive or even worse end up affecting user groups in production.

 ### Help on the way?